William Sandford: Failure of William Sandford Limited

 In debt after such a rapid expansion and under-capitalised, the company was in urgent need of more capital.
 It needed still more capital to carry out the vision for a larger works.
 During a visit to England in 1905, Sandford started negotiations with his former employer, John Lysaght Limited, of Bristol, England, with the aim that Lysaghts would take a stake in the Lithgow works and inject capital.
 These negotiations went on for 20 months, with Lysaghts prepared to provide most of the necessary capital, but finally broke down over Sandford's insistence of remaining in absolute control.
 His rejection of this financial lifeline, in June 1907, left him and his company in a dire situation.

 Beginning around September 1906, Sandford had shown signs of a deteriorating mental state.
 During this time, his competent and reliable General Manager, William Thornley, was a steadying influence.
 However, ultimate authority lay with Sandford, who had become increasingly more eccentric and unpredictable.
 His anxiety was clouding his ability to think clearly, work properly with his managers, and make good decisions.
 His compulsion to retain personal control is difficult to understand, given his advancing age; he seems to have been hoping that one of his sons could take the helm, if he had more time, or perhaps he was obsessed with delivering his grand vision himself.

 Directors of William Sandford Ltd in May 1907.
 Sandford is centre of the front row, with General Manager, William Thornley, seated on the left.
 Sandford's son Roy is either absent or only became a director later in 1907.
 Another of Sandford's sons, John Sandford, Jun., was also a director by September 1907.

-The company's board—made up as it was of Sandford (as Chairman), two of his sons, managers and close associates of Sandford— resolved to raise additional capital of £100,000 in the form of new £1 shares in June 1907, The company issued a prospectus—making no mention of profit or loss— in late September 1907, with 118,093 new shares on offer.
+The company's board—made up as it was of Sandford (as Chairman), two of his sons, managers and close associates of Sandford— resolved to raise additional capital of £100,000 in the form of new £1 shares in June 1907, The company issued a prospectus—making no mention of profit or loss—in late September 1907, with 118,093 new shares on offer.
 This would be only the second raising of capital to be paid in cash; the other being £18,807 raised at the formation of the company in 1901.
 Most of the existing paid up shares had been issued to William Sandford, in exchange for assets that had been transferred to company ownership.
+Of the existing 73,807 shares, 51,001 were held by Sandford himself, and his family and associates also held shares.
+Sandford was to receive still more shares as payment for the blast furnace.